 River craft such as ferries may be overloaded or lack necessary life-saving equipment.
 Hundreds of lives can be lost in major accidents.

-piracy for more information.
+Piracy occurs in the coastal areas.
 The International Maritime Bureau issues piracy reports on its

-The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
-See instead the
+The Australian Government doesn't provide information on the safety of individual commercial airlines or flight paths.
+See the

 Aviation Safety Network website for information on aviation safety in Bangladesh.